M-pact

-m-pact is an American pop-jazz vocal group based in Los Angeles, California.
+m-pact (pronounced "impact") is an American pop-jazz vocal group based in Los Angeles, California.
 Founded in June 1995, the band is known for their vocal arrangements, recordings, and music videos.
 The name "m-pact" signifies an agreement between the members to remain true to the group's musical and artistic vision.
 Initially a five-man ensemble in Seattle, Washington, the group sought to blend the harmonic and arranging styles of vocal jazz with a beatbox-driven rhythm section.
 The membership has changed over the years, influencing the group's sound while adhering to its original vision.

 m-pact has recorded seven full-length albums, a two-volume greatest hits collection, four EPs, and several singles.
 While in Seattle, they provided vocals for comedy/parody albums produced by radio personality Bob Rivers and recorded the theme song for the Disney special "Seasons of Giving".
 Their song "If I Lost You" was re-recorded in Korean for a Korean soap opera. m-pact has also performed on the PBS special "LA Holiday Celebration" and opened for Jay Leno at the McCallum Theatre.